 45 He notes, "When I am asked if Bakke can survive, I answer that its longevity is proof that there is a god.
-Of course, I did not think so two decades ago, when the Court's order that Allan Bakke be admitted to the presented to the courts in Bakke-demographic changes will obviate the need for race preferences46--or change the vectors of discrimination as societal forces redraws but does not eliminate its boundaries.
+Of course, I did not think so two decades ago, when the Court's order that Allan Bakke be admitted to the UC-D Medical School led me to believe he had won.
+He did win, but the carefully nuanced Powell opinion has proven surprisingly resilient and supple over the two decades since."
+Id. at 1121.